source-hub-org/logo-forge/README.md

 - Support for Google Fonts with automatic font downloading and caching
 - Adjustable letter spacing and word spacing for perfect typography
 - Automatic image trimming to remove excess transparent space for both PNG and SVG formats
+- Consistent dimensions and appearance between PNG and SVG output formats
 - SVG output with options for font embedding or linking to Google Fonts
+- Robust text rendering with proper spacing and positioning

 ## Installation